egovernment/egovernment.github.io/_documentation/codebase/model-eregistrations.markdown

 - Used in guide, so together with changes of values in form, the sets of requirements, costs, etc. are updated live also in old browsers
 - Used to state applicability of a form field against other fields in same form, so e.g. if we want to expose control (field) B, only if control (field) A has specified value.
 Properties that back such rules are named as `is{propertyName}Applicable` so they're easily to detect.

 In such getters we need to consider two scenarios, one in which getter is run in context of dbjs engine (so we have access to observables of properties) and one in which we do not (there are no observable object).
-The convention to detect the environement is to check existence for `_get` method on any database object, if it doesn't exist, the we're not in dbjs context.
+The convention to detect the environment is to check existence for `_get` method on any database object, if it doesn't exist, the we're not in dbjs context.

 Therefore applying above constrains to above `fullName` computed property, may look as: